RakhithJK/dotnet-vscode-csharp-wiki/Attaching-to-remote-processes.md

 Here is what these options do:
 * `processId`: 'command:pickRemoteProcess' instructs Visual Studio code to bring up UI to select the process to attach to.
 You can also replace this with the process id of the process you would like to debug if for some reason you don't like the selection UI.
-* `pipeTransport.pipePorgram`: This an the executable which should be launched to provide a connection to the target computer.
+* `pipeTransport.pipeProgram`: This an the executable which should be launched to provide a connection to the target computer.
 In this example we are using SSH, so this is the path to ssh client command.
 * `pipeTransport.pipeArgs`: This is any arguments to pass to the pipe program.
 For the SSH client library we need to provide the computer to connect to.
 To use SSH, replace ExampleAccount/ExampleTargetComputer with appropriate values.
 * `pipeTransport.debuggerPath`: This is the path to where VSDBG is running on the target computer.
 * `sourceFileMap`: To debug programs built on computers other than the Visual Studio code computer, Visual Studio code needs to be hold how to map file paths.
 So, for example, if you are debugging 'ExampleProject' which was built in your home directory on the Linux server, and now you have the same code open in Visual Studio code, this rule tells the debugger to change any file paths that it sees in '/home/ExampleAccount/ExampleProject' and replace it with the open directory.